What is a media monitoring program and how does it support reputation management?

 A media monitoring program combines real-time news monitoring, social listening, Wikipedia tracking, AI narrative tracking, and search monitoring into one workflow with alerting and structured reporting.

 A media monitoring program gives an organization a coordinated watch across every layer where its narrative is formed and contested, rather than a scatter of disconnected alerts.
-The components: news monitoring, to catch coverage as it breaks; social listening, to spot velocity before it becomes a story; Wikipedia tracking, since the article feeds the panel and the engines; AI narrative tracking, since the engines now answer the questions stakeholders ask; and search monitoring, where most diligence lands.
-What makes it a program rather than a set of tools is unification – one workflow with alerting tuned to meaningful thresholds and reporting that reads the layers together.
-The purpose is twofold: early warning, so an issue is caught while contained, and situational awareness, so the organization knows where it stands.
+The components are news monitoring, to catch coverage as it breaks; social listening, to spot velocity before it becomes a story; Wikipedia tracking, since the article feeds the panel and the engines; AI narrative tracking, since the engines now answer the questions stakeholders ask; and search monitoring, where most diligence lands.
+What makes it a program rather than a set of tools is unification: one workflow with alerting tuned to meaningful thresholds and reporting that reads the layers together.
+The purpose is twofold, namely early warning, so an issue is caught while contained, and situational awareness, so the organization knows where it stands.
 The discipline is integration and signal-to-noise tuning, so the program informs decisions rather than flooding inboxes.
-We build this around IMPACT™, AIQ™, and WikiAlerts™, integrated with news and social monitoring.
+We build this around IMPACT™, AIQ, and WikiAlerts™, integrated with news and social monitoring.

 Last reviewed: 20/05/2026